Neurotransmission

 Neurotransmission (Latin: transmissio "passage, crossing" from transmittere "send, let through") is the process by which signaling molecules called neurotransmitters are released by the axon terminal of a neuron (the presynaptic neuron), and bind to and react with the receptors on the dendrites of another neuron (the postsynaptic neuron) a short distance away.
 Changes in the concentration of ions, such as Ca^{2+}, Na^{+}, K^{+}, underlie both chemical and electrical activity in the process.
 The increase in calcium levels is essential and can be promoted by protons.
 A similar process occurs in retrograde neurotransmission, where the dendrites of the postsynaptic neuron release retrograde neurotransmitters (e.g., endocannabinoids; synthesized in response to a rise in intracellular calcium levels) that signal through receptors that are located on the axon terminal of the presynaptic neuron, mainly at GABAergic and glutamatergic synapses.

 Neurotransmission is regulated by several different factors: the availability and rate-of-synthesis of the neurotransmitter, the release of that neurotransmitter, the baseline activity of the postsynaptic cell, the number of available postsynaptic receptors for the neurotransmitter to bind to, and the subsequent removal or deactivation of the neurotransmitter by enzymes or presynaptic reuptake.

 In response to a threshold action potential or graded electrical potential, a neurotransmitter is released at the presynaptic terminal.
-The released neurotransmitter may then move across the synapse to be detected by and bind with receptors in the postsynaptic neuron.
+The released neurotransmitter may then move across the synaptic cleft to be bind to receptors in the membrane of the postsynaptic neuron.
 Binding of neurotransmitters may influence the postsynaptic neuron in either an inhibitory or excitatory way.
 The binding of neurotransmitters to receptors in the postsynaptic neuron can trigger either short term changes, such as changes in the membrane potential called postsynaptic potentials, or longer term changes by the activation of signaling cascades.